Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels

 \subsection{Impact of the base-station intensity}

-In this subsection, we examine the effect of BS intensity, $\Lambda_b$ at the success probability of the V2X communication and sorely V2V communication.
-In Fig. \ref{BSVarOverall}, we set $\mu_v$ = 0.005 nodes/Km, $\lambda_R$ = 0.005 Km/Km$^2$, $B = 1$ and $z=0$ dB.
+In this subsection, we examine the effect of BS intensity, $\Lambda_b$ at the success probability of the C-V2X communication and solely V2V communication.
+In Fig. \ref{BSVarOverall}, we set {$\mu_v$ = 5 nodes/km, $\lambda_R$ = 5 km/km$^2$, $B = 1$ and $z=0$ dB.}

-Fig. \ref{BSVarOverall} plots the success probability at the typical receiver versus the intensity of BSs.
-The following insights can be observed: 1) The success probability of cellular V2X network continuously increases at steady rate due to continuous rise in success probability of V2B link.
-2) We observed that with the BS densification, the probability of having base-station in near vicinity to vehicular transmitter is higher than the PLP based V2V link distance, because the BSs are uniformly distributed instead of non-uniform PLP distribution of roads.
-3) The success probability of the V2V communication remains constant as variation of BS intensities has no impact on V2V communication.
-4) It is expected that in current heterogeneous networks where the intensity of BS is mostly high and sufficient, the number of cellular BSs are available to provide highly reliable coverage to vehicular networks.
-From this analysis, we can conclude that V2X communication is going provide better reliability performance than V2V communication in current deployment scenarios of cellular networks.
+Fig. \ref{BSVarOverall} plots the success probability at the arbitrary receiver versus the intensity of BSs.
+The following insights can be observed: 1) the success probability of cellular V2X network remains constant as success probability of network mode increases at same rate at which direct mode success probability decreases.
+2) we observed that with the BS densification, the probability of having base-station in near vicinity to vehicular transmitter is higher than the PLP based V2V link distance, because the BSs are uniformly distributed instead of non-uniform PLP distribution of roads.
+Therefore, probability of connecting with network mode increases with increase of BS density.
+3) the success probability of the V2V communication remains constant as variation of BS intensities has no impact on V2V communication.
+4) it is expected that in current heterogeneous networks where the intensity of BS is mostly high and sufficient, the number of cellular BSs are available to provide highly reliable coverage to vehicular networks.
+From this analysis, we can conclude that C-V2X communication with both direct and network modes is going to provide better reliability and coverage performance than V2V communication alone.